equinor/webviz-awesome/README.md

 #### :thought_balloon: "My plugin project is not on the list!"

-If your project comply with the two requirements above, everyone can make a pull request towards this repository and add their (or others) open source plugin project.
+If your project comply with the two requirements above, everyone can make a pull request towards this repository and add their (or others) open source plugin project. :rocket:

 Getting it on the list enables your plugin project to get increased :eyes: visibility (if other plugin projects need the same dashboard you can join forces :muscle:, share cost :moneybag:, improve on each other :bulb: etc.)